lic-nx/s21_Info21-v1.0/README.md

 ## Part 1.
 Creating a database

 Write a *part1.sql* script that creates the database and all the tables described above.
+You can use a ready-made dataset available [here](https://disk.yandex.ru/d/aD9ynYOYvhs6Ig).

 Also, add procedures to the script that allow you to import and export data for each table from/to a file with a *.csv* extension. \
 The *csv* file separator is specified as a parameter of each procedure.